Wild Ireland

 Wild Ireland is an Irish travel documentary series that began airing on 13 April 2015 on ITV.
-It was presented by Christine Bleakley.
+It is presented by Christine Bleakley.

 The series was filmed throughout 2014 and had the working title of Wild Atlantic Way.

 Awards

 Wild Ireland won an IFTA Gala Television Award in the 'Factual' category in October 2015.

 Episodes

 Official viewing figures are from BARB.